exonian/django-grep-db/README.rst

 ======
-grepdb
+django_grepdb
 ======

-grepdb is a simple command-line app to provide basic grep-like searching of Django model fields using the ORM.
+django_grepdb is a simple command-line app to provide basic grep-like searching of Django model fields using the ORM.

 Quick start